-To create a portfolio on the Baker Artist Portfolio site, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2015 (one year prior to the opening of the current open portfolio season).
-The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County and Howard County.
+To create a portfolio on the Baker Artist Portfolio site, you must be at least 21 years old and have been a legal resident of the Baltimore region since October 1, 2022 (one year prior to the opening of the current open portfolio season).
+The Baltimore region is defined as: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Harford County, and Howard County.

 The Baker Artist Portfolios and associated awards are intended for individual artists and groups of artists working as a collective.
-Artists working in any discipline or multiple disciplines are eligible to win the Mary Sawyers Imbodem Prize and the Mary Sawyers Baker prize.
-Past $1,000 and $5,000 winners remain eligible to win the Mary Sawyers Imboden and Mary Sawyers Baker prizes.
-Organizations and venues are not eligible.
+Artists working in any discipline or multiple disciplines are eligible to be awarded the Mary Sawyers Imboden Prize and the Mary Sawyers Baker prize.

 Awardees will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.